randychrisrealtime/RCRT-Linux-Preempt-RT-Patch/README.md

 full preempt rt project for ubuntu

 Nearly complete patch for full Preempt RT including ureadahead tracer and spl/zfs.
-Debian Binaries will also be included.
+Ubuntu Binaries will also be included.